Cancer cost "becoming unsustainable" in rich nations

 Some 12 million people worldwide are diagnosed with cancer each year and that number is expected to rise to 27 million by 2030.

-The cost of new cancer cases is already estimated to be about $286 billion a year, with medical costs making up more than half the economic burden and productivity losses account for nearly a quarter, according to Economist Intelligence United data cited in the report.
+The cost of new cancer cases is already estimated to be about $286 billion (184 billion pounds) a year, with medical costs making up more than half the economic burden and productivity losses account for nearly a quarter, according to Economist Intelligence United data cited in the report.

 The report, led by Richard Sullivan of Britain's King's Health Partners Integrated Cancer Centre in London, said policy-makers, doctors, patients groups and the health industry should work together to find ways to stem future cost rises.